Skip to Content

 TIP: If you are visiting Krakow with children, don’t miss the Wawel Dragon Statue.
 It stands on Wawel Hill, next to the Vistula River and breathes ‘real’ fire (thanks to a supply of natural gas).

 Good to know: Admission to Wawel Hill and to the Arcaded Courtyard is free.
-Wavel Royal Castle tickets cannot be purchased online.
-Because there is a limited number of tickets available per day, they often sell out early.
+Wavel Royal Castle tickets are limited and they often sell out.
 This is especially the case during the high season.

-You can find more information about pricing and opening times on the official website.
-It seems to be possible to reserve your tickets in advance by sending a request per email – more info here.
+You can find more information about pricing, tickets, tours, and opening times on the official website.

 Wavel Castle Renaissance Arcades - Krakow Poland